chiaralansia/Moles-classification/README.md

 •E: Evolving.
 Melanomas change over time in size, shape and color Our tool will analyze just symmetry and border getting two features, which will help the classification ofthe moles together with the other features that are not included in our task.The dataset is composed by 58 photos of moles: 13 low risk, 16 medium risk and 27 melanomas.

-\section*{Introduction}
-Nowadays telemedicine is necessary for different reasons but also helpful.\\
-We can observe that is required teledermatology in particular, because for example more and more people pretend to have a youthful, healthy and attractive skin, which needs the figure of dermatologist.\\On the other hand, dermatologists are decreasing in number.\\
-Of course the medical figure is not replaceable by technology’s instruments, but they can help reducing the time  in diagnosis.
-\subsection*{Moles}
-What we are gonna implement is a tool for the medical doctors which can help them to analyze moles.\\
-First of all it is necessary to understand how to recognize a melanoma from a normal mole.\\
-The ABCD rule summerizes the research.\\It consideres five features:
-\begin{itemize}
-\item A: Asymmetrical shape.
-Melanomas are asymmetric moles
-\item B: Borders.
-Melanomas are uneven
-\item C: Color.
-Melanomas have multiple colors
-\item D: Diameter.
-Melanomas have larger ones
-\item E: Evolving.
-Melanomas change over time in size, shape and color
-\end{itemize}
-Our tool will analyze just symmetry and border getting two features, which will help the classification of the moles together with the other features that are not included in our task.\\
-The dataset is composed by 58 photos of moles: 13 low risk, 16 medium risk and 27 melanomas.